 No wise fatherly advice this time around, though Bart has a line worthy of Pappy.
 "Money can't buy you friends.
 Money can't buy you happiness.
 Money can't buy you peace of mind.
 Confederate money, that is."

 THE BOTTOM LINE:

-Nicely developed con game almost rivals the aforementioned Shady Deal at Sunny Acres.
-As it is, The Spanish Dancer is more than entertaining enough, keeping the audience guessing about Elena Grande's affections to the literally explosive denouement, which stands as one of the series' most memorable.
-Bret and Dandy Jim aren't missed--Bart and Gentleman Jack handle this intriguing tale nicely without them, with the always stunning Mara in good support and Pickens providing some extra laughs. (***1/2 out of four)
+Nicely developed con game almost rivals Shady Deal at Sunny Acres.
+The Spanish Dancer keeps the audience guessing about Elena Grande's true affections right up to the explosive denouement, which is one of the show's most memorable.
+Bret and Dandy Jim aren't missed--Bart and Gentleman Jack handle this intriguing tale nicely without them, with the always stunning Mara in support and Pickens providing extra laughs. (***1/2 out of four)